IGBT Heat Sink Cooling CFD Simulation, ANSYS Fluent Training

-In this project, the cooling of an IGBT heat sink is simulated.
+In this project, the cooling of an IGBT heat sink is simulated by ANSYS Fluent software.
 The heat sink is in contact with a heat source (with the heat flux of 14583 W/m2) on one side and the air flows on the other side with a mass-flow of 0.25Kg/s.
 The air-flow is responsible for cooling the heat sink.
 Energy model is activated to analyze the heat transfer rate and the Laminar viscous model is activated to solve the air-flow.

 IGBT Heat Sink Geometry and mesh

 The geometry for analyzing this simulation consists of a heat source and a heat sink.
 The geometry is designed and meshed in Gambit®.
 The mesh type used for this geometry is unstructured and the element number is 11872367.

 The key assumptions considered in this project are:

 - The present simulation and its results are considered to be steady and do not change as a function time.